chrishenri/rw3d_manual/docs/source/random_walk.rst

 ----------------

 One of the key advantages of the RWPT method is that it avoids the need to solve the transport equation directly.
-As a result, it virtually eliminates numerical dispersion and artificial oscillations, which are common issues in computational models.
+As a result, it virtually eliminates numerical dispersion and artificial oscillations, which are common issues in commonly used Eulerian models.
-Moreover, this method is computationally efficient, especially for models with a large number of cells and strong heterogeneities.
-It requires significantly less computational time compared to traditional methods such as Eulerian, mixed Eulerian–Lagrangian, or total variation diminishing (TVD) schemes.
+Moreover, this method is generally considered to be computationally efficient - especially for models with a large number of cells and strong heterogeneities - compared to more traditional methods such as Eulerian, mixed Eulerian–Lagrangian, or total variation diminishing (TVD) schemes.

-Therefore, due to its computational efficiency and the absence of numerical dispersion, the Lagrangian transport method has become a valuable tool for modelling complex, high-resolution transport problems.
+Overall, due to its computational efficiency and the absence of numerical dispersion, the Lagrangian transport method is becoming a valuable tool for modelling complex, high-resolution transport problems.

 Limitations
 ----------------

+One of the main limitation of the RWPT method is the random fluctuations of computed concentrations due to subsampling.
+This error can be reduced by increasing the number of particles, since the statistical fluctuation is inversely related to the square root of the number of particles in a cell.
+Increasing the number of particles can greatly increase the computational cost.
+This problem can be tackled by applying post-processed smoothing techniques such as the Kernel Density Estimator (KDE) to limit the number of particles without compromising the solution :cite:t:`Fernandez11`.
+An option to use the KDE technique to smooth the recording particle temporal arrivals (breakthrough curve) is proposed in RW3D.